telerik/blazor-docs/accessibility/compliance.md

 slug: accessibility-compliance
 tags: telerik,blazor,accessibility,standards,compliance
 published: True
-position: 4
+position: 10
 previous_url: /accessibility/wcag-section-508-wai-aria
 ---

 # Accessibility Standards Compliance

-This article lists the compliance with the various accessibility standards that the Telerik UI for Blazor components provide.
+This article lists the accessibility compliance of the Telerik UI for Blazor components.

-For details on the keyboard support and how it works, see the [Keyboard Navigation]({%slug accessibility-overview%}#keyboard-navigation) section.
+## Accessibility Conformance Report

+The [Accessibility Conformance Report (ACR)](https://www.section508.gov/sell/acr/) is a document that explains how information and communication technology products such as software, hardware, electronic content, and support documentation conform to the <a href="https://www.access-board.gov/ict/" target="_blank">Revised 508 Standards for IT accessibility</a>.
+Progress Software provides an ACR for Telerik UI for Blazor through a <a href="https://www.itic.org/policy/accessibility/vpat" target="_blank">Voluntary Product Accessibility Template (VPAT®)</a>.

+>tip Download the latest version of the <a href="assets/BlazorVPAT.doc" download>Telerik UI for Blazor Accessibility Conformance Report</a>.

+## Compliance Table

+The compliance table below is subject to the following considerations:

-All components implement the required WAI-ARIA attributes without the need for any extra configuration.
+* All components implement the required WAI-ARIA attributes without the need for any extra configuration.
+Some components may provide parameters that render additional optional WAI-ARIA attributes, for example, `aria-label` or `aria-describedby`.
+* The compliance levels are achievable with the [*Default Ocean Blue A11y* theme swatch]({%slug accessibility-overview%}#color-contrast).
+* The accessibility and compliance of some components may depend on the enabled features.
+Component templates may introduce custom markup that is not accessible.
+Test any modifications to ensure the components still meet the desired level of accessibility compliance.
+Additionally, be mindful of components that work with user input such as images, text, or HTML content.
+Make sure that content is accessible too.

-Due to the complexity of some of the components in the suite, we sometimes run into scenarios that are not covered by the WAI-ARIA specification.
+* Due to the complexity of some components, there are scenarios that are not covered by the WAI-ARIA specification.
 In those cases, we benefit from the know-how of the dedicated accessibility professionals at Progress Software and feedback from accessibility-minded users.

-The Telerik UI for Blazor components are highly extensible and customizable.
-This means that, depending on the level of customization applied, you may be introducing rendering that is not accessible.
-Therefore, it is recommended that you test any modifications and templates you create to ensure the components still meet the desired level of accessibility standards.
-Additionally, be mindful of components working with custom input (images, text, HTML content, and so on) and make sure your content is accessible too.

-## Voluntary Product Accessibility Template

-A [Voluntary Product Accessibility Template (VPAT®)](https://www.section508.gov/sell/vpat/) is a document that explains how information and communication technology (ICT) products such as software, hardware, electronic content, and support documentation meet (conform to) the Revised 508 Standards for IT accessibility.

->tip Download and review the latest version of the <a href="assets/BlazorVPAT.doc" download>Telerik UI for Blazor VPAT document</a>.

-## Compliance Table

-> The compliance and accessibility of some components may depend on the enabled features.
-The compliance levels in the table below are achievable with the [*Default Ocean Blue A11y* theme swatch]({%slug accessibility-overview%}#color-contrast).
+The *Keyboard Navigation* column links to component-specific online demos or keyboard shortcut lists.
+For general information on how the keyboard support works, see the [Keyboard Navigation]({%slug accessibility-overview%}#keyboard-navigation) section.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)